apertium/apertium-stats-service/README.md

 [![Build Status](https://travis-ci.org/sushain97/apertium-stats-service.png?branch=master)](https://travis-ci.org/sushain97/apertium-stats-service)

-Rust web service that enables the efficient compilation and distribution of statistics regarding Apertium packages via a RESTful API.
+Rust web service that enables the efficient parallel compilation and distribution of statistics regarding Apertium packages via a RESTful API.

 Usage

 -----
-See `api.html` for the Swagger UI representation of the OpenAPI 3.0 Spec.
+See `api.html` for the Swagger UI representation of the OpenAPI 3.0 spec.

 Running
 ------